SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/pubsub.md

 3. Configured Subgraphs
 4. Configured Pipelines

-`Pipeline`s, `Dataset`s, `Subgraph`s and `User-Defined Function`s can now be shared across multiple projects and teams.
+`Pipeline`s, `Dataset`s, `Subgraph`s, and `User-Defined Function`s can now be shared across multiple projects and teams.
 This allows central Data Platform teams to build reusable code to cover a wide variety of business needs, such as Encryption/Decryption or Identity Masking, and have their "consumers" (the Data Practitioners) take a dependency on that reusable code.
 Since it's all versioned, when the reusable code changes, the downstream consumers will be notified and can update accordingly.

 Data admins can also _Create deployment templates for the pipelines_ that have the best practices baked into them for authorization, notifications, handling of errors, and logging the correct information.